 Thank you for visiting the website of the Low Technology Institute.
 We’re focused on identifying, researching, and adapting solutions to house, clothe, and feed ourselves when fossil fuels become a thing of the past.
 This may happen sooner or later, but when it does, you are welcome to use our free, publicly available plans and techniques.
 Until then, please help us refine our solutions by testing them out for yourself and becoming a research collaborator by providing feedback and improvements.

-We’re currently putting out a (nearly) daily blog and weekly podcast or video to highlight the work of the institute and others.
+We’re currently putting out a blog, podcast, and videos to highlight the work of the institute and others.
 We offer regular workshops and memberships.
 We’re looking for citizen scientists to partner with us on developing and testing our solutions.
 In the future, we hope to put out an academic journal and technical bulletin, but we are currently looking for submissions and volunteers.

 Please read, listen, enjoy, and share.